dnanexus/dxWDL/doc/ExpertOptions.md

 When a call is compiled to a stage, missing arguments are transformed into stage inputs.
 The `add` stage will have compulsory integer inputs `a` and `b`.

+For an in depth discussion, please see [Missing Call Arguments](MissingCallArguments.md).